R3Conclave/conclave-core-sdk/samples/jvm-perf/README.md

 java -jar jvm-perf-all.jar
 ```

-This will execute all benchmarks on all platforms; Avian-based enclaves, GraalVM native-image
+This will execute all benchmarks on all platforms; GraalVM native-image
 based enclaves and on the host JVM.

 It is possible to execute a subset of benchmarks by passing parameters to the app.
 You can get